bbauska/W3Cx-5of5/README.md

 It&apos;s not to use any if or any switch&hellip;but use an array!

-So, if we&apos;ve got an array that contains all the string values for the days of the week, we can just do a console.log&hellip; daysOfTheWeek&hellip; brackets, and use the day as an index.
+If we&apos;ve got an array that contains all the string values for the days of the week, we can just do a console.log&hellip; daysOfTheWeek&hellip; brackets, and use the day as an index.